FairyCodeMother/HSDAssessment/README.md

 The seed data initializes the database with sample records for drivers and rides.
 It calculates dynamic values such as ride distances and durations using the Google Maps API.

 - `db/seeds.rb`: Seeds the database with sample `Driver` and `Ride` records.

-### Project Definitions
-- A `Ride` has a unique id, a start address and a destination address.
-(We may end up adding additional information).
-- A `Driver` has a unique id and a home address.
-- The `driving distance` between two addresses is the distance in miles that it would take to drive a reasonably efficient route between them.
-It is not the straight line distance.
-It can be calculated by using a routing service
-- The `driving duration` between two addresses is the amount of time in hours it would take to drive the driving distance under realistic driving conditions.
-It can be calculated by using a routing service
-- The `commute distance` for a ride is the driving distance from the driver’s home address to the start of the ride, in miles
-- The `commute duration` for a ride is the amount of time it is expected to take to drive the commute distance, in hours.
-- The `ride distance` for a ride is the driving distance from the start address of the ride to the destination address, in miles
-- The `ride duration` for a ride is the amount of time it is expected to take to drive the ride distance, in hours
-- The `ride earnings` is how much the driver earns by driving the ride.
-It takes into account both the amount of time the ride is expected to take and the distance.
-  - For the purposes of this exercise, it is calculated as: $12 + $1.50 per mile beyond 5 miles + (`ride duration`) * $0.70 per minute beyond 15 minutes

 ------------